jackq-code/jackq-code.github.io/content/_index.markdown

 # Jack Quinn

-I am an incoming PhD student studying Computational Science, Engineering, and Mathematics (CSEM) at the University of Texas Austin.
+I am a PhD student studying Computational Science, Engineering, and Mathematics (CSEM) at the University of Texas Austin.
 Previously I got my bachelors and masters degree at the University of Colorado Boulder in Applied Mathematics.
-Broadly, I am interested in computational mathematics, numerical analysis, machine learning, dynamical systems, and optimization.
+Broadly, I am interested in computational mathematics, machine learning, dynamical systems, numerical analysis, algorithms, and optimization.

 <!---
 <img src="/images/image_for_index.jpg"  alt="Description" class="circular-image">